Tools & libraries #

 Introduction #

-To build you can either use our OCI images or use native tools on your dev box.
+To build applications, you can either use our OCI images or use native tools on your dev box.

 Host toolchain #

-On Ubuntu, you can install the required packages with the following command:
+Packages on Ubuntu 22.10 (Kinetic) are known to work.
+You can install the required packages with the following command:

-$ sudo apt install build-essential clang lld llvm bison flex libreadline-dev \
+sudo apt install build-essential clang lld llvm bison flex libreadline-dev \

 gawk tcl-dev libffi-dev git mercurial graphviz \